Skip to content

 File uploads

 When making requests or form submissions that include files, Inertia will automatically convert the request data into a FormData object.
+This works with the <Form> component, useForm helper, and manual router submissions.

 XHR / fetch submissions

-Using Inertia to submit forms works great for the vast majority of situations; however, in the event that you need more control over the form submission, you're free to make plain XHR or fetch requests instead using the library of your choice.
+Using Inertia to submit forms works great for the vast majority of situations.
+However, in the event that you need more control over the form submission, you're free to make plain XHR or fetch requests instead, using the library of your choice.